4 Considerations to Make When Choosing the Right TV Size For Your Space

 2. Think About Your Lifestyle & TV Viewing Habits

-It’s safe to say that whenever buying a new TV, creating a better TV viewing experience is top of mind when shopping the many options available.
+It’s safe to say that whenever buying a new TV, creating a better TV viewing experience is top of mind.
 That’s why it’s important to consider your lifestyle and your TV viewing habits in order to pick the right TV size for your family and the ways in which you enjoy watching TV.

 To get started, think about where you like to watch TV.
 Do you prefer to watch TV in bed?
 In which case, you might want to pick a TV that’s going to be the right proportion above your dresser.
 Do you prefer to have an immersive experience watching TV in the living room on a large screen?
 If so, you might want to look at larger TVs that fit your wall.